Q. What is the Prison Law Blog?

 Q. Where is the Prison Law Blog headquartered?

 A. The Prison Law Blog team has been strongly influenced by globalization.
 As such, while Middle Street Publishing is headquartered in Sullivan’s Island, South Carolina, the other team members are scattered throughout the United States.
-Christopher Zoukis is located in Petersburg, Virginia and Diane Walker is located in Salida, Colorado.
+Team members are located in Charleston, South Carolina, Petersburg, Virginia, and even Canada.

 Q. Does the Prison Law Blog have volunteer needs or opportunities?